qXoap/EasyHomes/README.md

 # EasyHomes
-a simple homes plugin for PocketMine-MP Servers
+- a simple homes plugin for PocketMine-MP Servers
+- Permissions
+- homes.admin (to set homes limit)